enatsek/Debian-Ubuntu/Apache2ndEd.md

 000-default.conf comes enabled, that is linked to sites-enabled/ directory.

-default-ssl.conf is not enabled and can be considered as a template for configuring an SSL site.
+default-ssl.conf is not enabled and can be considered as a template for configuring SSL sites.

 There are 4 steps to create a web site on Apache Web Server.